mercadopago/devsite-docs/guides/plugins/woocommerce/integration.en.md

 To activate the credentials, follow the steps below.

 1. Scroll down to the _Credenciais_ section.
 2. On **Add credentials to "Test Mode"or "Production Mode"**, choose **Activate Test Mode for Mercado Pago checkouts**.
-(By keeping this field enabled, your store will be in **test mode**, which will allow you to test the plugin before enabling the store for production).
+(By keeping this field enabled, your store will be in **test mode**, which allows you to test the plugin before setting the store to production).
 3. Enter your **test** and **production** credentials in the required fields.
 If you don't have this information, access the [Credentials](https://www.mercadopago.com.br/developers/en/guides/resources/credentials) documentation and follow the required steps.
 4. When finished filling in, click on _Salvar alterações_.